gen-js/generator-genjs/README.md

 ```
 mkdir [project]
 ```
-, with '[project]' : the name of the project
+, with "[project]" : the name of the project

 Create a subdirectory for GenJS generation sub project :
 ```